 It could be helpful to play some calming music or white noise during the fireworks to help drown out the noise.
 Maybe your dog has a favorite genre of music you could play on the radio!

-Staying Prepared on the 4th of July
+Your Dog’s Safety on the 4th of July

 It’s extremely important to keep all alcohol, chemicals, bug repellant, fireworks, sparklers, and glowsticks out of your dog’s reach.
-These things can be dangerous or toxic if ingested.
+These can be dangerous or toxic if ingested.

 Before the fireworks start, use the afternoon hours to take your dog out and let him exercise.
 You won’t want him full of energy when he’s nervous.
 Make sure he gets a bathroom break before the fireworks start; many dogs have accidents when they’re nervous.

-Keeping Your Dog Busy During Fireworks
+Keep Your Dog Busy During Fireworks

 You can try offering your dog a long-lasting chew treat to keep his mind off the noise.
 Or maybe try a Kong toy stuffed with peanut butter or another food he likes.
 There are tons of Kong-stuffing recipes online.
 Additionally, there are puzzle toys you can fill with treats that will keep your dog busy as he tries to figure out how to get them.
 This is one of my new favorite puzzle toys for our two pups.
 Check online or at your local pet supply store in advance so you and your pup are ready for the 4th.